TomerELis/full-duplex-data-transmission-/README.md

 Both TX and RX processes handle timing using BIT_TIME to ensure synchronization between the transmitter and receiver.
 This guarantees that the data transmission and reception are both accurate and robust, even in the presence of timing variations.

-# link to a scheme
+# Link to a scheme
 https://ibb.co/c8TCXDS

 # Full Code